dani-sroka/data_scientist_practicum-/Credit_Score_Analysis/README.md

 - purpose: reason for taking out a loan

 # Goal
 Finding out if a customer’s marital status and number of children have correlations with default rates on a loan, in order to decide whether to consider these data when building the **credit score** of a potential customer.
-The corelation of income level and of loan purpose with default rate is also checked.
+The correlations of income level and of loan purpose with default rate are also checked.

 # Libraries
 *pandas*